izak/Products.CMFNotification/Products/CMFNotification/README.txt

 ============

 This version of CMFNotification runs on Plone 3.3 and Plone 4.
-It should also run on Plone 3.0 to 3.3 (automated tests are not ran on those versions).
+It should also run on Plone 3.0 to 3.3 (automated tests are not run on those versions).
 However, it does not run on Plone 1.x and 2.x.

 Despite the name, this product may not work in a pure CMF